arangodb/docs-hugo/site/content/3.12/release-notes/deprecated-and-removed-features.md

   offer better resilience and synchronous replication.

 - **Datacenter-to-Datacenter Replication (DC2DC)**:
-  The Datacenter-to-Datacenter Replication for cluster deployments is no longer supported from v3.12 onward.
+  The Datacenter-to-Datacenter Replication for cluster deployments including the _arangosync_ tool is no longer supported from v3.12 onward.

 - **VelocyStream protocol**:
   ArangoDB's own bi-directional asynchronous binary protocol VelocyStream is no